 |Swing-Away Steering Wheel||Silent-Flo Ventilation|

 Ford produced 60,552 Thunderbird 2-door Hardtops for the 1964 model year.
 The base price came in at $4,486.

-However, it is now for sale on eBay. (follow the link for even more photos)
+This ’64 Thunderbird is currently for sale on eBay. (follow the link for even more photos)